Wyandot County OH Jail

 Satellite View of Wyandot County OH Jail

-The Wyandot County OH Jail is a medium-security detention center located at 125 East Wyandot Ave Upper Sandusky, OH which is operated locally by the Wyandot County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Wyandot County OH Jail is a detention center located at 125 East Wyandot Ave Upper Sandusky, OH which is operated locally by the Wyandot County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Wyandot County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Upper Sandusky Police Department who do not have their own long-term lock-up.
+Wyandot County accepts inmates from surrounding towns, Upper Sandusky Police Department, and the US Marshal's Service.

 Inmate Funds / Commissary Account Information